codystevelarson/VendinMachine-UI/ReadMe.txt

 (づ｡ ◕‿‿◕｡)づ YAY SNACKS!!

-A UI driven by a Spring server.
+A UI driven by AJAX calls to a Spring server.

 - The user is able to add money and select snacks.
 - The user is able to buy a snack if enough money is added